khronus/khronus/README.md

   * **A binary operation:**
     Operands can be an scalar or an specific function.
-In the last case, you must use a metric alias Supported operators are: +, -, *, /
+In the latter case, you must use a metric alias Supported operators are: +, -, *, /
 	Alias for the operation result is required